uni-bremen-agst/VISSOFT2022/README.md

 - **[`findCorrelation.py`](findCorrelation.py)**: A python script which calculates Pearson correlation coefficients between architecture, style, and metric violations.
 - **[`findDash.py`](findDash.py)**: A python script which calculates the solution for the Dashboard tasks.
 Output is contained in `Dashboard-Solution.txt`.
 - **[`SEE-Solution.txt`](SEE-Solution.txt)**: Solution for the SEE tasks.
 These were manually determined by using the Unity Editor.
+- **[`Visualizing code smells in SEE.mp4`](Visualizing code smells in SEE.mp4)**: This is a short demonstration of how code smells are visualized in the Code City software SEE.
+    The Code City used as a basis here is the source code of SEE itself.
+    The smells are visualized as icons above each node, whereas the red tint of an icon shows the relative occurrence of that kind of code smell within its level.
+    At the bottom, key inputs are shown to demonstrate how SEE can be controlled.
+    This video has been shown to participants of the study.